-Note: Metrics described in this section are only available on Arm®v8 and IBM Power systems.
+Note: Metrics described in this section are only available on Arm®v8.
 These metrics are not available on virtual machines.
 Linux perf events performance events counters must be accessible on all systems on which the target program runs.
-See Armv8 (AArch64) known issues or POWER8 and POWER9 (POWER 64-bit) in Platform notes and known issues.
+See Armv8 (AArch64) known issues in Platform notes and known issues.